DaiiOsama/Flow-Feel/README.md

  4. Mona Mahmoud
  5. Asmaa Elsayed

-Project Name: ZAD (Food Waste Reduction App)
+Project Idea: ZAD (Food Waste Reduction App)
 About the Project
 ZAD is a smart mobile application designed to reduce food waste by connecting supermarkets, bakeries, restaurants, and grocery stores with consumers.
 It allows sellers to list products that are close to their expiration date or may go unsold, offering them at progressively discounted prices  and even for free at the end of the day.